Chicken Police: Paint It Red!: Development

 The premise was inspired by a YouTube video in which two chickens appear to break up a fight between rabbits.
 To create the characters, The Wild Gentlemen started with human models in a studio and used Adobe Photoshop to change the heads to animals.
 Initially, the animal heads came from stock photography, but the developers found the images could be made more realistic-looking by taking their own photographs at wildlife parks and zoos.
 Some details were hand-drawn, and they made accessories, such as Bubo the owl's glasses, from scratch.
 The resulting images were then broken into textures and animated in Unity.
 Both classic adventure games and films noir were influences on the game.
 The relationship between the two cops is influenced by buddy cop films.
 The team often worked remotely and were spread across multiple countries.

 Chicken Police was released on Microsoft Windows, PlayStation 4, Nintendo Switch, and Xbox One in November 2020 and Google Stadia in December 2021.
 It was ported to iOS and Android in June 2021.

 Reception

 Laura Cress of Adventure Gamers praised the game's voice acting, graphics, and story, though she said it has "too many unnecessary mini-games".
 Hardcore Gamer's reviewer, Chris Shive, similarly criticized the minigames while praising the noir atmosphere.
 Writing for Nintendo Life, Stuart Gipp called it "a polished, captivating experience" and said it was one of the best adventure games on the Switch.
 Luke Kemp of PC Gamer called it "one of the most surreal experiences of my life" and praised the writing and acting.
 Caitlin Argyros wrote in her review for RPGfan that the mystery has an "abrupt and not quite satisfying" conclusion, but she enjoyed the writing nonetheless.
 Christopher Byrd wrote in The Washington Post, "In my tiny pantheon of visual novel/adventure games, Chicken Police - Paint it Red has a spot."

+Sequel

+In June 2023, The Wild Gentlemen announced its sequel, titled Chicken Police: Into the HIVE!, for Microsoft Windows.
+Published by Joystick Ventures, the sequel was released on November 7, 2024.

+Building upon the foundation of the first game, Chicken Police: Into the HIVE! promised to delve deeper into the world of Chicken Police by venturing into the enigmatic and seedy Hive.